-Reiki can be learnt and practised by people of all ages and walks of life.
-First level Reiki is all that many people desire - once trained at this level, you can treat yourself, friends, family and animals.
-Additional training is available however, for those who wish to extend or to go more deeply into their practice.
+First level Reiki is all that many people desire – once trained at this level, you can treat yourself, friends, family and animals.
+Additional training is available, however, for those who wish to extend or to go more deeply into their practice.

 A Reiki class entails initiation and instruction by a teaching Reiki Master.
-Depending on the form of Reiki you are learning, a first level class can involve between ten and eighteen hours of tuition and will generally include:
+Depending on their branch or form of Reiki you are learning, a first level class can involve between ten and eighteen hours of tuition and will generally include:

 - Opportunity for practice in self-treatment, and in giving and receiving Reiki treatment with others.